vyp/evil-quick-scope/readme.md

 ## Roadmap

 ### Planned

-- Add forward slash ("/") and period (".") to word separators list.

 - Option to only turn on highlighting after pressing `f`/`F`/`t`/`T`/`;`/`,` (and to turn off again with the next non-`f`/`F`/`t`/`T`/`;`/`,` movement).